 Well Educated Mind

-Susan Wise Bauer wrote the book "Well Educated Mind" as a guide to the Classical Education you never had.
-She outlines how to read a book from the standpoint of the grammar, logic and rhetoric stages.
-Read, think and formulate your opinion of what the story means to you.
-She recommends keeping a journal and outlining the story as you read.
+The "Well Educated Mind" by Susan Wise Bauer is a guide to the Classical Education you never had.
+Part one covers Training Your Own Mind, The Act of Reading, Keeping a Journal, and Final Preparations for beginning to read.
+It outlines how to read a book from the standpoint of the grammar, logic and rhetoric stages plus how to read, think and formulate an opinion about what the story means to you.

 Fiction: